Fall Protection Competent Person - 3 Days

 This 3-day training is a must for anyone responsible for the supervision of employees working at height and those charged with identifying, evaluating, and addressing potential fall hazards and taking prompt corrective action to address such hazards.

-(What I liked most about the seminar was…) The instructor, I thought he did a real good job.
+(What I liked most about the seminar was...)
+The openess and questions at

 This course, facilitated by fall protection experts from LJB Inc., covers the fall protection Competent Person responsibilities defined in ANSI/ASSP Z359.2-2017.
 LJB does not manufacture, sell or distribute fall protection equipment, so our instruction provides unbiased information about the selection, use and limitations of equipment for hazard abatement.